meekostuff/HTMLDecor/README.md

 =========

 > Why should you use the server to merge your real page content
-> with your banner, navbars, ads, page-layout and stylesheets.
+> with your banner, navbars, ads, page-layout and stylesheets?
 > Put all that site decor in its own page
 > and let HTMLDecor merge them in the browser.
 > You'll cut the download time of every page,